em-ni/em-ni.github.io/01_robotics.markdown

 </p>

 ### Short Summary
-**GOAL**: Design an optimal control strategy to minimize the number of infected and loss people due to the lockdown. <br/>
+**Goal**: Design an optimal control strategy to minimize the number of infected and loss people due to the lockdown. <br/>
 - The **model** is a SEIR model $$ x = [S,E,I,R] $$ with the addition of the lockdown control $$ u(t) $$ and health care capacity $$ v(t) $$

 <p align="center">